omlabdev/omlab-chat/README.md

 - GET: Get all the system messages for a given chat
 - POST: Post a new system message to a given chat

+## Useful prompts

+-  Don’t justify your answers.
+Don’t give me information not mentioned in the CONTEXT INFORMATION about products and services.